SorenHeinze/arduino-meal-proposer/README.md

-NOT FINISHED YET!
-THE SETUP FILE IS STILL MISSING

 # arduino-meal-proposer
 **Problem**:
 You know how to cook many things but always end up with the same stuff?

-Because a usual weekday morning does leave little time to pull out the correct cooking book to figure out which ingrediences are needed.
+Because a usual weekday morning leaves little time to pull out the correct cooking book to figure out which ingrediences are needed.
 Because there are far too many bookmarks in said book and the meal in question is not to be found within this short moment between making lunch for the offspring and going to work.
 Because one simply forgets some of the less regularly cooked meals.
 And why does it always have to be me to come up with an idea for what to eat?